BAHIRA

 With the global village concept in mind, Bahira likes to blend and fuse dance steps from many ethnic cultures in innovative and playful ways and uses story-telling and drama to keep choreography interesting for the viewing audience.
 In 2001 she formed Troupe Nambah with her good friend, Mandella, in keeping with the ethnic fusion style of belly-dancing using dance steps from Egyptian, Turkish, Indian, Moroccan, African, Flamenco and American Tribal dances as well as her Arabic roots.
 In 2005 she formed her newest troupe, Indigenous, to further this style by incorporating other non-Mid Eastern ethnic styles of dance.

 Bahira lives in Santa Clara, California with her husband David, son Doug and two crazy cats named Calie and Sallie.
-In addition to dancing, Bahira loves cooking (her specialty is Middle Eastern, of course), creating dance costumes, drumming and writing.
+In addition to dancing, Bahira loves cooking (her specialty is Middle Eastern, of course), creating Miko Kami Spirit Dolls, drumming and gardening.
 Her fondest dancing memory is an impromptu duet with a Tuareg man in front of an audience of German campers under a canopy of Saharan stars in the small village of Merzuga, Morocco.
 The Germans were surprised to learn that she was American, not Berber, and the dancing went well on into the night!

 Photo Galleries: Past Performances